-never going to learn this language perfectly.

-You just want to make Russia less opaque."

 Less opaque.
-Those were the magic words

-that kept me listening to my tapes and

-filling in my workbook.
-The class moved

-from the university's extension campus to

-the teacher's home next to Holy Trinity

-Cathedral, San Francisco's oldest Russian

-Ortholox church.
-We drank tea and adeggs.
-In this informal setting, we no longer had written tests and our homework was mired his array of icons and painted

-corrected but not graded.
+Those were the magic words that kept me listening to my tapes and filling in my workbook.
+The class moved from the university's sextension campus to the teacher's home next to Holy Trinity Cathedral, San Francisco's oldest Russian Orthodox church.
+We drank tea and admired his array of icous and painted Easter eggs.
+In this informal astiting, we no longer had written tests and our homework was corrected but not graded.

 The real test for me came when I made my second trip to Russia.
-During my first trip, before I started the course, I had been content to struggle with the Cyrillic alpha bet, walking slowly down St. Petersburg's Newsky Prospekt trying to decipher signs.
-I stopped at one that seemed to amounce, "Backuth Ponnunc," After at least one minute of decoding, I started to giggle.

-ASKUR ROBBINS.
-My favorite word looked like ha B. which traviduous to the started to giggle. like bAP, which turned out to be good place to get a shot of bODKA.
+During my first trip, before I started the course.
+I had been content to stringele with the Cyrillic alphabet, walking slowly down St. Petersburg's NewSty Prospekt trying to decipher signs, I stopped at one that seemed to amounce, "BACKUM PORBURG."
+After at least one minute of decedding.
+I started to giggle.
+BASKIN ROBBINS.
+My favorite word dooked like bAP, which turned out to be good place to get a shot of bODKA.